matriex/System_Extractor-Linux/README.md

 # System_Extractor [Linux/Cygwin]

-# CONTRIBUTE IF POSSIBLE
+## CONTRIBUTE IF POSSIBLE

+# ISSUE - Repack-dat
+The binary img2sdat does not works with linux-ubuntu (which i use , don't know about others) , therefore

 Extractor for linux , ON GOING DEVELOPMENT

-Requirments
+## Requirments
 ------------

 Python 3.x must be installed